dogsboss1/Photo-Booth-app/README.md

 # Photo-Booth-app
 An app that is basically one of those old fashioned photo booth apps.
+(My sister no longer needs this app so it will probably never be finished).

 My sister is getting married and wanted a photo booth for her wedding but that couldn't work so instead she asked me to build one.